BABISH

 3.

 Allow the cream mixture to sit out at room temperature for 24 hours.
-The sour cream is ready one it has thickened to the consistency of yogurt.
+The sour cream is ready once it has thickened to the consistency of yogurt.

 4.

-Cover the pint container with a lid and refrigerate for up 2 weeks before using.
+Cover the pint container with a lid and refrigerate for up to 2 weeks before using.

 Unlock this recipe